 ▲▲ Bath Abbey 500-year-old Perpendicular Gothic church, graced with beautiful fan vaulting and stained glass.

-▲▲ The Circus and the Royal Crescent Stately Georgian (Neoclassical) buildings from Bath's late-18th-century glory days.
+▲▲ The Circus and the Royal Crescent Stately Georgian (Neoclassical) buildings from Bath's 18th-century glory days.

-▲▲ Georgian House at No. 1 Royal Crescent Just reopened after an extensive renovation, this is your best look at the interior of one of Bath's high-rent Georgian beauties.
+▲▲ No. 1 Royal Crescent Your best look at the interior of one of Bath's high-rent Georgian beauties.

 ▲ Pump Room Swanky Georgian hall, ideal for a spot of tea or a taste of unforgettably "healthy" spa water.